Li-Lab-SUSTech/LiteLoc/README.md

 `pip install -r requirements.txt`
 `conda install -c haydnspass -c conda-forge spline`

-### Get Started
+### Quick Start!
+(Demo of Figure 3d)
-#### 1. get your own calibration map
+#### 1. get PSF model and experimental data.
+The model and data can be downloaded from [zenodo: 10.5281/zenodo.13886596](https://zenodo.org/records/13886596).\
-We provide GUI in Matlab to generation calibration map.
-You can run 'calibrate_map_GUI.mat' program, load your experimental beads '.tif' file, set parameters and finally get a file, which includes both vectorial and cspline PSF model.
+We also provide GUI in Matlab to generate PSF model.
+You can run 'calibrate_psf_model_GUI.m' program, load your own experimental beads '.tif' file, set parameters and finally get a '.mat' file, which includes both vectorial and cspline PSF model.
 This file will be loaded automatically in the training process to generate training data.

 #### 2. train your own liteloc
+Please put the downloaded data in step 1 into the directory 'dataset' and check the 'calibration_path', 'result_path' and 'infer_data' in 'train_params_demo_fig3d.yaml'.\
-You can set parameters in the template '.yaml' file for training according to your optical setup.
+You can also set parameters in the template '.train_params_demo_fig3d.yaml' file for training according to your optical setup.
 Please pay attention to the parameters with notes.

 #### 3. infer your data and get results
 Similar to the training setp, you need to set parameters in the template file for inference according your computation resource.